ggrandes/bouncer/README.md

 # Simple Bouncer (TCP)

 SimpleBouncer is an open source (Apache License, Version 2.0) Java application.
+Do not require any external lib.

 ## Config (bouncer.conf)
 Config file must be in class-path